 Only when he stopped to reload was Patrica Maisch able to disarm Loughner, at which point several men (Bill Badger, Roger Sulzgeber and Joseph Zamudio) wrestled him to the ground, and subdued him until police arrived.
 Had Loughner not been allowed to own an extended magazine, he would’ve had to stop and reload sooner…

-I don’t even have to theorize about the “one more gun” premise here, because there was one more gun that day, and almost led to one of the heroes being murdered by someone who thought they were helping.
+I don’t even have to theorize about the “one more gun” premise here, because there was one more gun that day, and it almost led to one of the heroes being murdered by someone who thought they were helping.
 In an interview with MSNBC’s Ed Schultz, the man revealed that he heard the commotion, and as he ran toward the scene he had his hand on his gun.
 He assumed that the man holding Loughner’s gun was the shooter — and he almost shot & killed him, but someone yelled that it wasn’t him.
 Another hero might not be so lucky…

 When “One More Gun” Works… Rarely